-You could visit London several times and still not fully know it.
-Charming neighborhoods, magnificent museums, street markets, monuments that are World Heritage Sites, bucolic parks?
-London has more than a hundred tourist attractions, 9 million inhabitants and 35 million tourists a year.
-Here is a selection of what you have to see and do in the city.
+You could visit London several times and still not know the city past its more well-known landmarks.
+Charming neighborhoods, magnificent museums, street markets, World Heritage Sites, bucolic parks...
+London has more than a hundred tourist attractions, 9 million inhabitants, and is visited by 35 million tourists a year.
+That many people can't be wrong, so here is a selection of what you have to see and do in the city.

-Located at the center of England's political and religious power for over a thousand years, the Whitehall and Westminster district, these two attractions are one of the must-sees in London.
+Located at the center of England's political and religious power for over a thousand years, the Whitehall and Westminster district, these two attractions are among the top must-sees in London.
 Westminster Abbey is known as the "Church of the Royal Family" for serving as the pantheon of the British monarchs and the site of their coronations since 1066.

-The Westminster Palace, a World Heritage Site, houses the Houses of Parliament, where today the politics and the future of the country are still decided and where you can see the tower where the greatest symbol of London is hidden, the Big Ben, the bell that gives time to its great clock.
-Check out the types of tickets for Westminster Abbey and the Houses of Parliament in this guide to Westminster Abbey and the Houses of Parliament::.
+The Westminster Palace, a World Heritage Site, houses the Houses of Parliament, where today the politics and the future of the country are still decided and where you can see the most iconic tower of London: did you know that the name Big Ben is actually the name given to the bell of this great clock tower?

 2. Go on the London Eye